A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: Source Code and Windows Executable Code for the SP71 Computer Model

-The latest version of the SP computer model is SP71.
-At the time of writing, the source code, written in C++ with many comments, may be obtained via instructions under the headings ``Source code'' and ``Archiving'', near the bottom of \href{http://bit.ly/1mSs5XT}{bit.ly/1mSs5XT}.
-More specifically, the source code may be obtained:
+The latest version of the SP Computer Model is SP71.
+At the time of writing, the source code, written in C++ with many comments, may be obtained via instructions under the headings `Source code' and `Archiving', near the bottom of \href{http://bit.ly/1mSs5XT}{bit.ly/1mSs5XT}.
+Likewise for the Windows executable code.
+More specifically, these things may be obtained:

 \begin{itemize}

 \item In the file SP71.zip (\href{http://bit.ly/1OEVPDw}{bit.ly/1OEVPDw}).